epistrephein/Steam/README.md

 at the bottom of `default.hbs`.

-## Caveats
-**Static pages** are currently under development.

-**Author pages** are not yet supported: as for now, the author name only links to the custom website choosen in the settings.

 ## License
 Steam is open source and released under the MIT License, feel free to contribute.